scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

 * flattening and padding to make rectilinear data,
 * Cartesian products (cross join) and combinations (self join) at :code:`axis >= 1` (per element of one or more arrays).

-Conversions to other formats, such as Arrow, access in third-party libraries, such as Numba and Pandas, methods of building data structures, and customizing high-level behavior are also in the library's scope.
+Conversions to other formats, such as Arrow, access in third-party libraries, such as Numba [9]_ and Pandas [10]_, methods of building data structures, and customizing high-level behavior are also in the library's scope.

 Columnar representation, columnar implementation
 ------------------------------------------------